atillavarga/atillavarga.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Atilla Varga and I am a Chemistry MSc graduate from the [Barry Lab](https://carleton.ca/barrylab/) and currently work as an R&D Engineer at an `ALD` startup [Atlant 3D](https://www.atlant3d.com/).
+My name is Atilla Varga and I am a Chemistry MSc graduate from the [Barry Lab](https://carleton.ca/barrylab/).
+As a results driven R&D engineer with a passion for innovation, I have a proven track record of 6+ years of `process development`, equipment innovation and device fabrication.
+From leading the development of novel material processes to new equipment integration, I excel at tackling complex technical challenges.

-In my current position I help improve Atlant 3D's [Nanofabricator](https://www.atlant3d.com/nanofabricators) (spatial Atomic Layer Deposition (`ALD`) instrument); as well as expand the `ALD` materials and process capabilities.

-My academic research focused on upgrading 3D-printed architectures by `ALD`, to demonstrate both dielectric and metal deposition and infiltration in these substrates.
-Previously I have worked on synthesizing organometallic precursors in inert-atmosphere conditions for `ALD`.

-I also am a co-founder of a 3D printing company which provides professional prototyping, 3D printing and 3D modeling services to clients.

-My interests are in technologies for semiconductors and sustainable energy production and storage.
+I'm also an entrepreneur, having co-founded a successful 3D printing and prototyping business, where I established efficient operations and cultivated strong client relationships.

+My research background includes chemical synthesis, material and process development, further solidifying my technical foundation.

+Throughout my career, I've collaborated with cross-functional teams, presented research internationally, and even developed patent-pending solutions.
+I seek to help advance humanity towards a more sustainable future, where semiconductor technology plays a pivotal role in addressing global challenges.